Will Wood: Releases

-Prior to launching his career and throughout his teenage years, Wood played with several local bands, including A Verbal Equinox, Strange Thick and Jamface under a series of pseudonyms, as well as The Stereosexuals alongside Jonathon Maisto in 2013.
-The two worked from 2013-2014 and released three songs.
-Wood began his solo career under the eponymous band Will Wood and the Tapeworms, and recorded and released two studio albums: Everything is a Lot in 2015 and Self-ish in 2016, along with the live album The Real Will Wood in 2018, which later served as the soundtrack to the mockumentary concert film of the same name.
+Throughout his teenage years, Wood played with a variety of local bands, including groups called Jamface, Strange Thick, A Verbal Equinox, and The Stereosexuals.
+In 2015, Wood began his solo career under the eponymous band Will Wood and the Tapeworms, and recorded and released two studio albums: Everything is a Lot in 2015 and Self-ish in 2016, along with the live album The Real Will in 2018, which later served as the soundtrack to the mockumentary concert film of the same name.
+The last release under the Will Wood and the Tapeworms name would be in 2020, "Mr. Fregoli and the Diathesis-Stress Supermodel, Or: How I Learned to Stop Worrying and Love the Con (An Untitled Track)," a comedy skit meant to inform fans of his switch to using "Will Wood" as the artist name for future releases.